Individual (Oral & Poster) Submissions

 Oral Presentation Sessions: These sessions present a group of talks by individual members.
 Six presentations of 15 minutes each (including Q&A time) are bundled together in each of two 1 ½ hour scheduled sessions.
 The deadline for individual oral presentations was January 9, 2015.

 Given the small number of scheduled individual oral presentations (ie. 12), no more than 1 proposal per lab will be accepted.
 Selection will be determined after review by the Board.
 Submissions not selected for an oral presentation may opt for a poster presentation.

 Poster Sessions: These sessions provide the best venue for presenting new and novel findings and includes ample discussion on-site.
 Posters are divided into two poster groups.
 Each group of posters are on display over 2 days of the conference and include two dedicated poster sessions of 2 hours duration each.
 All authors in a session are expected to be present during these Poster Sessions.
 With refreshment breaks served in the poster room, additional ad-hoc visits and discussions can occur at any time throughout the conference.
 Mini-handouts of posters are encouraged in order to stimulate ad hoc discussion, and to provide participants with a useful copy for their own reading.
-The deadline for individual poster presentations is January 30, 2015.
+The deadline for individual poster presentations was January 30, 2015.